ryanmstokes/next-ts-ra-apollo/README.md

 The data is taken from the Open graphQL of Space X: https://api.spacex.land/graphql/

 React Admin uses a dataProvider.ts file as a type of API adapter mapping calls to different functions that resolve promises and return data (or errors).

+### See https://marmelab.com/react-admin/DataProviders.html for more info on dataProviders

 See "/react-admin/provider.ts" to see how getList will perform a Apollo Client query and return the data to React Admin.